ipfs-shipyard/ipfs-primer/files-on-ipfs/3-pin-files/README.md

-# Making sure that a file persists in the IPFS network
+# Tutorial: Making sure that a file persists in the IPFS network

 ## Goals (Learning Objectives)
 After doing this tutorial you will be able to